aws/aws-parallelcluster/docs/configuration.rst

 placement_group
 """""""""""""""
 Cluster placement group.
 The can be one of three values: NONE, DYNAMIC or an existing EC2 placement group name.
-When DYNAMIC is set, a unique placement group will be created as part of the cluster and deleted when the cluster is deleted.
+When DYNAMIC is set, a unique placement group will be created as part of the cluster and deleted when the cluster is terminated.

 This does not apply to awsbatch.